-- triangle centres (e.g. symmedian point, currently more than 45 000 of them), - triangle related triangles (e.g. orthic triangle, currently more than 230 of them), - triangle related lines (e.g. Euler line, currently 11 lines, more that 2500 including those of related triangles), - triangle related circles (e.g. 9-point circle, currently 36 circles, more than 7500 including the characteristic circles of related triangles), - triangle related conics (e.g. Feuerbach hyperbola of a triangle, currently 37 conics), - triangle operations that associate a point, line, circle, triangle, or conic to a given point (e.g. isogonal conjugation of a point, currently 49 operations).
+- triangle centres (e.g. symmedian point, currently more than 50 000 of them), - triangle related triangles (e.g. orthic triangle, currently more than 230 of them), - triangle related lines (e.g. Euler line, currently 25 lines, more that 2500 including those of related triangles), - triangle related circles (e.g. 9-point circle, currently 92 circles, more than 7500 including the characteristic circles of related triangles), - triangle related conics (e.g. Feuerbach hyperbola of a triangle, currently 39 conics), - triangle cubics (e.g., Neuberg cubic of a triangle, currently more than 1000 of them), - triangle operations that associate a point, line, circle, triangle, or conic to a given point (e.g. isogonal conjugation of a point, currently 49 operations).